Debora Green

-Debora Green (née Jones; born February 28, 1951) is an American physician who pleaded no contest to setting a 1995 fire which burned down her family's home and killed two of her children, and to poisoning her husband with ricin with the intention of causing his death.
-The case was sensational, and covered heavily by news media, especially in the Kansas–Missouri area, where the crimes occurred.
+Debora Green (née Jones; born February 28, 1951) is an American physician who pleaded no contest to setting a 1995 fire that burned down her family's home and killed two of her children, and to poisoning her husband with ricin with the intention of causing his death.
+The case was sensational, and covered heavily by news media, especially in the Kansas–Missouri border region, where the crimes occurred.
 Though Green has petitioned for a new trial twice in recent years, her requests have not been successful.

 Green married Michael Farrar in 1979 while practicing as an emergency physician.
 The marriage was tumultuous, and Farrar filed for divorce in July 1995.
-Between August and September 1995, Farrar repeatedly fell violently ill, and despite numerous hospitalizations his doctors could not pinpoint the source of his illness.
-Green's emotional stability deteriorated and she began to drink heavily, even while supervising her children.
-On October 24, 1995, the Farrar family home, occupied by Green and the couple's three children, caught fire.
-Kate Farrar and Debora Green escaped without harm, but despite the efforts of firefighters, Timothy and Kelly Farrar died in the blaze.
-Investigation showed that trails of accelerant in the house led back to Green's bedroom, and that the source of Michael Farrar's intractable illness had been ricin, a poison served to him in his food by Green.
+Between August and September of that year, Farrar repeatedly fell violently ill, and despite numerous hospitalizations his doctors could not pinpoint the source of his illness.
+Green's emotional stability deteriorated, and she began to drink heavily, even while supervising her children.
+On October 24, 1995, the Farrar family home, occupied by Green and the couple's three children — Timothy (age 13), Kate (age 10) and Kelly (age 6) — caught fire.
+Green and Kate escaped without harm.
+Despite the efforts of firefighters, Timothy and Kelly died in the blaze.
+Investigation showed that trails of accelerant in the house led back to Green's bedroom, and that the source of Farrar's intractable illness had been ricin, a poison served to him in his food by Green.

-Upon her arrest on November 22, 1995, Green was charged with two counts of first-degree murder, two counts of attempted first-degree murder, and one count of aggravated arson.
+Upon her arrest on November 22, 1995, Green was charged with two counts of first-degree murder, two counts of attempted first-degree murder and one count of aggravated arson.
 She was held on $3,000,000 bail—the highest ever required by Johnson County, Kansas—and maintained her innocence throughout pre-trial motions and a show cause hearing.
 However, when the defense's own investigators verified the strength of forensic evidence against Green, she agreed to an Alford plea to all charges.
-On May 30, 1996, she was sentenced to two concurrent forty-year prison sentences.
+On May 30, 1996, Green was sentenced to two concurrent forty-year prison sentences.
 Green has petitioned for a new trial twice since her conviction.
 Her first request, which she eventually withdrew, was based on a claim of having been rendered incompetent for plea bargaining by the psychiatric medications she was taking at the time of her hearings; her second, which was denied by a judge, claimed that the evidence used to convict her of arson had been rendered obsolete by scientific advances.